 The more we move from knowing about Him on an intellectual level to experiencing and responding to Him on a personal level, the more we segue into a greater and deeper devotion.

 And like other warmhearted relationships, love expands through shared moments: casual and relaxed, intense and transformative, delightful, profound, inspiring, grief-stricken – and all that comes between.
-Of course the Church provides abundant ways to protect and deepen our union with the Lord – such as the seven sacraments*, the five precepts** that outline the framework for living as Catholics, Scriptural readings in and outside of Mass, adoration, prayers, and numerous other devotions and practices throughout the liturgical year.
+Of course the Church provides abundant ways to protect and deepen our union with the Lord – such as the seven sacraments*, the five precepts**, Scriptural readings in and outside of Mass, adoration, prayers, and numerous other devotions and practices throughout the liturgical year.
 Nature provides another way to commune with the Creator.
 Gathering with others to celebrate or console are yet other times to connect.
 When God is not specifically the center of the occasion, it’s easy to forget that He is there – but all activities, as well as our relationship with Him, will be enhanced by our awareness and appreciation of His presence in all the moments of life.
 The more we are mindful of that, the greater our love will grow and show.

 Serve God

-Satan’s “I will not serve!” should be a strong enough endorsement of the need to double up on being of service.
+Satan’s “I will not serve!” should be a strong enough endorsement of the need to double down on our willingness to be of service.

 But there’s more.

-Identifying ways to serve is the easy part.
-Problems facing our families as well as society as a whole are pretty much limitless.
+Identifying ways to serve is the easy part, as problems facing our families and society in general are pretty much limitless.
 Serving according to the needs we notice, as well as our individual talents and inclinations, means that we have abundant opportunities to work for the well-being of others in small and big ways.
 Each one of us fills a unique and vital niche for helping Christ travel a little farther and wider.

-Unless prohibited or antagonistic, we can openly witness to and minister in the name of Jesus.
-We may be presented with opportunities where we can offer to pray with or for a concern, or to suggest a faith-oriented resource with useful information.
-We may be able to extend an invitation to Mass, a prayer request, retreat, study group, or another faith-affirming activity.
+Some people, for whatever reason, just don’t bother thinking about God.
+So if it’s not prohibited and we don’t think it will be antagonistic, we can try openly witnessing to and ministering in the name of Jesus.
+Sometimes we just need to be a little more courageous or daring!
+He may not be on their radar until we make some effort to put Him there.
+We can try by offering to pray with or for a concern, or suggesting a faith-oriented resource with useful information fitted to a situation they are facing.
+We may be able to extend an invitation to Mass, a prayer chain, retreat, study group, or another faith-exploring or faith-affirming activity.

 Pray More Fruitfully